rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

 - JBC: 14 ST (11w) and 30 ST/40ST (25w/26w, **BUT** 380 degrees)
 - ERSA: MultiTip C15, Tip 260

-To have a complete list of irons, here I am also providing slightly more powerful models from the same manufacturers, with temperatures above 400 degrees in case you need to solder more massive joints:
+There are more powerful models from the same manufacturers, with temperatures above 400 degrees in case you need to solder more massive/bigger joints:

-- Antex XS 25
+- Antex XS 25 watt
-- ERSA MultiTip C25, MultiPro
+- ERSA MultiTip C25, MultiPro (20w)
 - JBC 65ST (65w!)

-I own Antex XS 25, and I find it too hot for normal electronics usage, especially when soldering dense circuits (which are the majority of circuits I produce); nevertheless, it comes handy when I need to re-solder/desolder bigger things.
+I own Antex XS 25 and find it too hot for normal electronics usage, especially when soldering dense circuits (which are the majority of circuits I produce); nevertheless, it comes handy when I need to re-solder/desolder bigger things.